Twisted Alexander Modules of Hyperplane Arrangement Complements: Applications

-In \cite{falk}, Falk showed that the complements of these two arrangements are homotopy equivalent even though they are combinatorically quite different.
+In \cite{falk}, Falk showed that the complements of these two arrangements are homotopy equivalent even though they are combinatorially quite different.
 These two complements are not homeomorphic, as shown by Jiang and Yau in \cite{yau}.
-In \cite{suciu}, Cohen and Suciu reproved that the complements are not homeomorphic by showing that the boundary manifolds of $\cA_1$ and $\cA_2$ are not homotopy equivalent, which they did by showing that their multivariable Alexander polynomials had a different number of distinct factors.
+In \cite{suciu}, Cohen and Suciu reproved that the complements are not homeomorphic by showing that the boundary manifolds of $\cA_1$ and $\cA_2$ are not homotopy equivalent, which they did by showing that their corresponding multivariable Alexander polynomials had a different number of distinct factors.

-We are going to show that the boundary manifolds of $\cA_1$ and $\cA_2$ are not homotopically equivalent by showing that certain (one-variable) twisted Alexander polynomials of their boundary manifolds have a different number of distinct roots with multiplicity, thus reproving again the result by Jiang and Yau.
+We will show that the boundary manifolds of $\cA_1$ and $\cA_2$ are not homotopically equivalent by showing that certain (one-variable) twisted Alexander polynomials of their boundary manifolds have a different number of distinct roots with multiplicity, thus reproving the result by Jiang and Yau by using simpler invariants.

 \begin{proof} Let $B_j$ be the boundary manifold of $\cA_j$, for $j=1,2$.
 Let $M_j$ be the complement in $\C^2$ of the arrangement $\cA_j$, for $j=1,2$.
-We are going to argue by contradiction.
-Let's assume that there exists a homotopy equivalence We denote by $h_*$ the map that $h$ induces on fundamental groups.
+We will argue by contradiction.
+Let us assume that there exists a homotopy equivalence We denote by $h_*$ the map that $h$ induces on fundamental groups.
 Let $i_2:B_2\hookrightarrow M_2$ be the inclusion and $(i_2)_*$ the map it induces on fundamental groups.
 Let be an epimorphism, and let

 be a one dimensional representation.
-Restricting ourselves to one dimensional representations makes computing twisted Alexander polynomials so much easier, since they factor through the abelianization of $\pi_1(M_2)$ and we don't have to care about the conjugation of meridians due to the braiding in the fundamental group.
+Restricting ourselves to one dimensional representations makes computing twisted Alexander polynomials so much easier, since they factor through the abelianization of $\pi_1(M_2)$ and we do not have to care about the conjugation of meridians due to the braiding in the fundamental group.

 We abuse notation and also call $\vepsi$ and $\rho$ the maps induced by pulling back $\vepsi$ and $\rho$ by $(i_2)_*$ and $(i_2)_*\circ h_*$ on $\pi_1(B_2)$ and $\pi_1(B_1)$ respectively.
 In this setting, since $h$ is a homotopy equivalence, we have that